gitter-badger/TdnForgeBundle/Resources/doc/installation/dependencies.md

 Introduction
 ------------
-There is a few bundles that TdnPilotBundle requires to be installed and configured to run.
+There is a few bundles that TdnForgeBundle requires to be installed and configured to run.

 You can also enable features by adding some [extra dependencies] to your `composer.json` file.